Empowering Agrifood System with Artificial Intelligence: A Survey of the Progress, Challenges and Opportunities: Introduction

 \subsubsection{Agriculture}

 As AI techniques continue to evolve within the field of agriculture, scholars have taken various perspectives in reviewing these methods.
-For example, \cite{wang2022review} has focused on addressing the growing pressure on global agricultural production by exploring strategies for sustainable development in environment-friendly agriculture.
-They primarily review different learning methods for crops, including supervised learning, transfer learning, and few-shot learning.
-Notably, traditional learning methods and other agricultural sectors such as animal husbandry and fisheries are not addressed in their analysis. \cite{kamilaris2018deep} conducts a comprehensive analysis of data resources, agriculture sectors, and learning methods in their paper.
-However, their work does not encompass the recent advancements in AI within the agriculture industry since 2018. \cite{zhai2020decision} provides an overview of decision support systems in agriculture, focusing on their systematic application in areas such as agricultural mission planning, water resources management, climate change adaptation, and food waste control.
-Compared to previous surveys that cover a broad range of topics in agriculture, some researchers have chosen to focus on specific areas within the field of agriculture.
-For example, \cite{lu2020survey} analyzes over 30 datasets for diverse agricultural topics, discussing the main characteristics and applications of each dataset, and highlighting key considerations for creating high-quality public agricultural datasets.
-Crop-related methods are reviewed in \cite{loey2020deep,zaji2022survey,hasan2021survey} while \cite{koirala2019deep} reviews DL methods in fruit growing, recognition, and yield estimation.
+For example, Wang et al. \cite{wang2022review} has focused on the DL methods in multiscale (leaf-scale, canopy-scale, field-scale, etc.) agricultural crop sensing.
+They primarily review supervised learning, transfer learning, and few-shot learning methods.
+Kamilaris et al. \cite{kamilaris2018deep} conducts a comprehensive analysis of data resources and agriculture sectors for previous efforts employing DL methods.
+Zhai et al. \cite{zhai2020decision} provides an overview of decision support systems in agriculture, focusing on their systematic application in areas such as agricultural mission planning, water resources management, climate change adaptation, and food waste control.
+Compared to previous surveys that cover a broad range of topics in agriculture, some researchers have chosen to focus on specific fields within the agriculture.
+For example, Lu et al. \cite{lu2020survey} analyzes over 30 datasets for diverse agricultural topics, discussing the main characteristics and applications of each dataset, and highlighting key considerations for creating high-quality public agricultural datasets.
+Crop-related methods are reviewed in \cite{loey2020deep,zaji2022survey,hasan2021survey} while Koirala et al. \cite{koirala2019deep} reviews DL methods in fruit growing, recognition, and yield estimation.
+In summary, existing surveys focus on specific AI applications in agriculture, such as agricultural image datasets for computer vision and DL techniques for particular crops, while this survey provides a broader perspective.
+It covers recent advancements in both DL and traditional ML methods across various agricultural tasks and considers a wider agrifood system, encompassing animal husbandry and fishery.

+For the convenience of readers' understanding, we clearly indicate the focus topic of this survey and the relationship to other surveys using a Venn diagram, as shown in Fig. \ref{venns}.